 As a precaution, women are even warned not to handle Finasteride tablets, particularly if they are crushed or broken, to avoid absorption into the body.
 This is particularly important for pregnant women (or women who may become pregnant) because of the possibility of Finasteride absorption, which may be harmful to a male foetus.
 However, there are currently no adverse pregnancy outcomes in mothers exposed to Finasteride.

 Finasteride works by stopping your body from converting testosterone to dihydrotestosterone (DHT).
-DHT is the hormone responsible for male pattern baldness, so stopping the production of DHT will halt hair loss and can even promote hair growth.
+DHT is the hormone responsible for male pattern baldness, so stopping the conversion of testosterone will halt hair loss and can even promote hair growth.

-Unfortunately, Finasteride isn’t a cure for hair loss, but an ongoing treatment.
+Unfortunately, Finasteride isn’t a cure for hair loss, but an ongoing treatment and therapy.
 Although Finasteride is an effective hair loss medication, it only works while you are taking it.

 This is because Finasteride only has a half-life of around five to six hours — which means that you will need to take a tablet daily to keep the levels of Finasteride in your body topped up.

 If you stop using Finasteride, your body will begin to convert testosterone to dihydrotestosterone (DHT) again, and your hair loss may continue.

 Clinical research has shown that Finasteride is an effective hair loss treatment that is safe to use and has few side effects (which are uncommon).